wikipathways/pvjs/README.md

 3. Send Us a Pull Request
 -------------------------
-* View each of the test pathways at http://<your-github-account>.github.io/pathvisiojs/test/ to ensure your code works well
+* View each of the test pathways at http://YOUR-GITHUB-ACCOUNT.github.io/pathvisiojs/test/ to ensure your code works well
 * Run the tests
 * Create a pull request to the wikipathways fork of pathvisiojs:
 ```
-wikipathways:gh-pages ... your-github-account:gh-pages
+wikipathways:gh-pages ...
+YOUR-GITHUB-ACCOUNT:gh-pages
 ```

 License